DallanQ/7_wonders_duel/Manual.md

 > Blue Theater Mask: A traditional drama mask, symbolizing performance arts or theater.
 > Blue Parthenon : an ancient Greek-style temple or building with columns
 > Blue Sun a bright sun with rays
-> Blue Water Drop asimple drop of water
+> Blue Water Drop a simple drop of water
 > Blue Greek a detailed column from ancient architecture, possibly
 > Blue Crescent Moon crescent moon
 > Red Archery Target a circular target with a bullseye